lambdarw/TypeDetective/README.md

-# TPD Model
+# TypeDetective Model

 ## Overview

-TPD is an interpretable personality detection model on social media using Type Dynamics Theory, the framework of TPD is depicted in Figure 1.
+TypeDetective is an interpretable personality detection model on social media using Type Dynamics Theory, the framework of TypeDetective is depicted in Figure 1.
 <div align=center>
     <img src="framework.png" width="450px">
 </div>
 <div align=center>
-Figure 1: The framework of TPD.
+Figure 1: The framework of TypeDetective.
 </div>